HONR 229: The Science,

 composition than the present heavy reliance on combustion of fossil fuels.

-featuring 20 modern Linux work stations.
+is a numerical methods course taught in a computer lab featuring modern Linux work stations.
 This class is designed for

-incoming graduate students and advanced undergraduates who have limited
+incoming graduate students and advanced undergraduates who have limited or

-computational experience in a Unix or Linux environment.
+no prior computational experience in a Unix or Linux environment.
 We cover numerical

 techniques often used in modern atmospheric and oceanic science via many